Controlled Substance Regulation for the COVID-19 Mental Health Crisis

 69 Pages Posted: 26 May 2020 Last revised: 2 Oct 2020

 Date Written: May 21, 2020

 The COVID-19 pandemic is producing widespread loss of life, unemployment, and social isolation that is triggering a mental health crisis.
 Experts warn there could be record levels of depression, suicide, and substance use disorders.
 The U.S. healthcare system is not prepared.
-It lacks the resources to provide prolonged psychotherapy at scale, and existing drug treatments are ineffective for up to sixty percent of people.
-Fortunately, there is an untapped resource in the form of the experimental drugs psilocybin and MDMA.
-Clinical trials suggest that they are safe and effective for treating a variety of mental health conditions.
-Moreover, they act quickly, and their beneficial effects are often sustained.
+It lacks the resources to provide prolonged psychotherapy at scale, and existing drug treatments are ineffective in about half the people who try them.
+Amid worsening mental health-related morbidity and mortality, the experimental drugs psilocybin and 3,4-Methylenedioxymethamphetamine (MDMA) are an untapped resource.
+These drugs belong to a class of compounds called the psychedelics, which has been criminalized and stigmatized by the U.S. war on drugs for over fifty years.
+The Drug Enforcement Administration (DEA) classifies them as Schedule I controlled substances with a high potential for abuse and no currently accepted medical uses.
+However, recent clinical trials conducted in the U.S. and abroad undermine the DEA’s position and suggest that psilocybin and MDMA can safely treat a variety of mental health conditions.
+Moreover, unlike existing therapies, they act quickly, and their benefits are often sustained.

 Keywords: psilocybin, MDMA, COVID-19, COVID, coronavirus, mental health, pandemic, psychiatry, FDA, DEA, drug policy, decriminalization, neuroscience, drug enforcement, psychedelics, cannabis, depression, anxiety, PTSD, post-traumatic stress disorder, SSRI, ecstasy, magic mushrooms, suicide, war on drugs